-NORRISTOWN — Pennsylvania Attorney General Kathleen Kane was today found guilty of all criminal charges against her including perjury, obstruction and abuse of office in a decision likely to reverberate across the state’s political and judicial circles.
+NORRISTOWN — A Montgomery County jury today found Pennsylvania Attorney General Kathleen Kane guilty of all criminal charges against her including perjury, obstruction of justice and abuse of office in a decision likely to reverberate across the state’s political and judicial circles.

 The jury of six men and six women took just four and a half hours to render its verdict after the weeklong trial — at which Kane’s defense offered no witness testimony, and told the jury that they should not trust two of her closest political confidants who testified against her.

 According to Pennsylvania state law, Kane must resign as attorney general, but does not have to do so until sentencing.
 Her lawyers said the issue of when to resign will be addressed within the next several days, and they’ve already laid the groundwork for an appeal.
-Kane could face years behind bars and thousands of dollars in fines, as she was convicted on two felony counts of perjury.
+Kane was convicted on two felony counts of perjury and could face years behind bars and thousands of dollars in fines.

 Kane will remain free on bail, but Montgomery County Judge Wendy Demchick-Alloy required Kane surrender her passport and made it a condition of Kane’s bail that she cannot retaliate against anyone involved in the case against her.
 Demchick-Alloy told Kane: “If it comes to this court’s attention that there is any kind of retaliation from you… you are incarcerated immediately as a result of a bail condition violation.”